sandrahoffberg/DESeq2/README.md

 ## App Panel Parameters

+Type of input data
-1. type of input data: Transcipt abundance, Count matrix, htseq count, or summarized experiment.
+- Transcipt abundance, Count matrix, htseq count, or summarized experiment.

-2. File path to a single data file, for Count matrix or summarized experiment input data types.
+File path to a single data file
+- For Count matrix or summarized experiment input data types.

+Key word contained in multiple input files
-3. String to locate multiple input data files, for Transcript abundance or htseq count data.
+- for Transcript abundance or htseq count data.

-4. Table that correlated trabscipts to genes.
+Table that matches transcripts to genes.

-5. Type of transcript analysis performed upstreamm e.g., kallisto, RSEM, Salmon, sailfish
+Type of transcript analysis
+- What anlaysis was performed updstream e.g., kallisto, RSEM, Salmon, Sailfish

+Path to Sample Metadata
-6. Metadata file
+- Metadata file

-7. Name of column in the metadata file that indicates which treatment the sample was in, e.g., condition, tissueType, dex
+Name of treatment/control column
+- Column in the metadata file that indicates which treatment the sample was in, e.g., condition, tissueType, dex

+Minimum number of read
-8. Minimum number of reads across all samples to include that sample in the data matrix
+- Minimum reads across all samples to include that sample in the data matrix

-9. Alpha value for significance
+Alpha value for significance

-10. Number of genes to save individual plots for
+Number of genes to save individual plots for

+Name of output file
-11. Name of output CSV file
+- Name of CSV file without file extension.

 ## Cite

 Love MI, Huber W, Anders S (2014).
 “Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2.”
 Genome Biology, 15, 550. doi:10.1186/s13059-014-0550-8.

 <hr>